 Check out our conversational tools for Shopify that drive sales.

 Step #5.
 Set up Chatfuel's Cart Reminders app for Shopify.

 Chatfuel's Cart Reminders app is so easy to set up, you can do it in just three clicks!
 Find the app in the Grow tab of your bot dashboard.
 Then follow these steps:

 - Link your Shopify store.
 Paste in your Shopify store URL and click Connect.

 - Create your website pop-up.
 For your bot to be able to send reminders to users in Messenger, they have to opt in first.
 In this step, you can customize the text of the website pop-up where they'll do this.

 That's it!
-Once you've taken a few minutes to set up the plugin, head to Growth Tools in Chatfuel to monitor how much revenue the plugin has helped you recover.
+Once you've taken a few minutes to set up the reminders, head to Growth Tools in Chatfuel to monitor how much revenue they've helped you recover.

 Step #6.
 Set up receipt notifications.